Skip to main content

 • The steps described below follow the Jamf Pro version 10.5 interface.
 The Jamf Pro interface may differ in later versions.

-• Screenshots from this section are indicative and they may be different from your actual experience, based on Jamf Pro version and settings.
+• Screenshots in this section are indicative and they may be different from your actual experience, based on Jamf Pro version and settings.

-You can use macOS Downloader to install Bitdefender Endpoint Security Tools on computers with both Intel and Apple processors.
+You can use macOS Downloader to install Bitdefender Endpoint Security Tools on computers with Intel or Apple processors.
 In this scenario, macOS Downloader automatically downloads the full kit during the installation process.

 Note

-1. Make sure you have an installation package configured in Network > Packages in GravityZoneControl Center.
+1. In GravityZoneControl Center, make sure you have an installation package configured in Network > Installation Packages

 2. Click Download in the upper-side of the page.